-From time to time, along the journey, I strangely felt sleepy longer than I used to be.
-I felt this condition around the last three days of our journey.
+From time to time, along with the journey, I strangely felt sleepy longer than I used to be.
+I felt this condition around the last three days of our trip.
 And so, when we arrived at Milena, I slept quietly just when Mother put me down on the bed.

 It was on that endless clear ocean – I found my consciousness stand still.